Night Sky Viewing

 Circle of Sacred Smoke Sculpture and Picnic Area - Turn left at the park administration building and proceed to the picnic area.
 With few trees, the night sky opens up over Devils Tower.

 Night Sky Programs - The night sky is one of many resources which Devils Tower National Monument protects.
 Throughout the year the park hosts night sky programs.
 Check the park's event calendar for details.
+All programs start at 8:30 in the park amphitheater unless otherwise noted.

 Astronomy and night sky programs are dependent upon fair weather conditions.
 Check our Facebook page, website and the weather for current information before you come.